trojrobert/trojrobert.github.io/_posts/2020-12-26-azure-and-aws-data-stream-analytics-and-processing:-aws-kinesis,-azure-stream-analytics-and-azure-event-hub.md

 **Other Azure services commonly used with Azure Event Hub** :- Azure Stream Analytics, Power BI, Azure blob storage, Azure event grid, Azure Function, Azure Synapse Analytics, Azure Event Gird

 ### Pricing
-[Azure Event Hub Pricing](https://azure.microsoft.com/en-us/pricing/details/event-hubs/) is based on throughput unit, ingress events and capture.
+[Azure Event Hub Pricing](https://azure.microsoft.com/en-us/pricing/details/event-hubs/) is based on throughput unit, ingress events, and capture.

-### Hands on Tutorials
+### Hands-On Tutorials
 [Migrate captured Event Hubs data to Azure Synapse Analytics using Event Grid and Azure Functions](https://docs.microsoft.com/en-us/azure/event-hubs/store-captured-data-data-warehouse)
-* Data sent to an Azure event hub is captured in an Azure blob storage.
+* Data sent to an Azure event hub is captured in Azure blob storage.
 * When the data capture is complete, an event is generated and sent to an Azure event grid.
-* The event grid forwards this event data to an Azure function app.
+* The event grid forwards this event data to Azure function app.
 * The function app uses the blob URL in the event data to retrieve the blob from the storage.
 * The function app migrates the blob data to an Azure Synapse Analytics.